 ## 440 525

-#We can also do things to the rows that match the condition 'sex == 1' (i.e. are males)
+#We can also work on the rows that match the condition 'sex == 1' (i.e. are males)

 summary(x[x$sex == 1,]) #summary for males